 In July 2020, we launched the Encompass Rating System so that our ratings are more inclusive of nonprofits of all sizes and provide a more comprehensive assessment of nonprofit effectiveness.
 Impact & Results is the second beacon rolled out as part of Encompass.

-In addition to nonprofits rated through Encompass, hundreds of nonprofits assessed through our Star Rating System also have Impact & Results scores on rating pages.
+In addition to nonprofits assessed through the Encompass Rating System, hundreds of nonprofits assessed through our Star Rating System also have Impact & Results scores on rating pages.
 This score does not currently affect the overall Star rating.

 Here are just a few organizations identified as being highly impactful on Charity Navigator:

 $0.50 provides clean water to a person for a year.